IT IS WRITTEN

 It is now well over 20 years ago since I first became conscious of God's tug on the leading strings of his Law.
 It began with an awareness that commencing a new relationship after separation and divorce from my husband was untenable, that it would be committing adultery, and that, no matter how much I might wish otherwise, the vow of marriage - taken in the name of God the Father, God the Son and God the Holy Spirit - could not easily be set aside.

 This awareness was so strong that I did not question it.
 It was more than awareness, it was knowledge.
 I knew.
-I knew God did not like the separation from my husband; I knew staying with my husband was impossible; I knew there was a boundary and that to breach that boundary by entering into a new relationship would somehow be a trespass against my own best interests; I knew that whatever I decided was critical to my future.
-And I knew that the choice I had to make was so self-evident that it was hardly a choice.
+I knew God did not like the separation from my husband; I knew staying with my husband was impossible; I knew there was a boundary and that to breach that boundary by entering into a new relationship would somehow be a trespass against my own best interests; I knew that whatever I decided was critical to my future; and I knew that the choice I had to make was so self-evident that it was hardly a choice.
 Without even a murmur of regret, I chose for God.

 At that time I was not attending church.
 Yet without any difficulty, and in the absence of any institutional or familial guidance, I held to the certainty that I was choosing for God.